 The intestinal mucosa has a high metabolic rate and, accordingly, a high blood flow requirement (normally receiving 20 to 25% of cardiac output), making it very sensitive to the effects of decreased perfusion.
-Ischemia disrupts the mucosal barrier, allowing release of bacteria, toxins, and vasoactive mediators, which in turn leads to myocardial depression, systemic inflammatory response syndrome (see Sepsis and Septic Shock), multisystem organ failure, and death.
+Ischemia disrupts the mucosal barrier, allowing release of bacteria, toxins, and vasoactive mediators, which in turn leads to myocardial depression, systemic inflammatory response syndrome (see Sepsis and Septic Shock Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more ), multisystem organ failure, and death.
 Mediator release may occur even before complete infarction.
-Necrosis can occur as soon as 10 to 12 h after the onset of symptoms.
+Necrosis can occur as soon as 6 hours after the onset of symptoms.

 Three major vessels serve the abdominal contents: